 The science behind dry ferret foods has come a long way along with understanding the needs of ferrets, but not all ferret foods are created equally.
-Ferret owners need to do lots of label reading to choose a good food.
+Ferret owners need to do lots of label reading to choose good food.
 Unfortunately, the nutritional analysis doesn't tell the whole story.
 You must also analyze the ingredient list as the quality and availability of the proteins and fats can vary widely (though even ingredient lists can be misleading).
 However, there are some good quality dry ferret foods that would are considered by many experts to be well-balanced diets.

 What Is Meant by "Natural Diets"?

 There are many different alternatives to commercial diets, including cooked homemade formulations.
 But for the purposes of this article, we will be referring to whole prey diets and raw diets, which are touted as more naturally replicating the diets of the domestic ferret's wild ancestors.
 Such diets seem to be gaining in popularity—not only with ferret owners but also with cat and dog owners

 - Whole prey diets are usually made up primarily of mice and chicks, which can be fresh or frozen/thawed.
 Live prey feeding is not necessary or recommended.
 Look for suppliers that raise prey in healthy conditions and pre-kill the prey humanely (and without toxic residues).

 - Raw meat and bones diets (often unappetizingly called BARF diets, short for "Biologically Appropriate Raw Foods" or "Bones And Raw Foods").
-These can be homemade or commercially prepared - but it isn't easy to find raw diets appropriate for ferrets either—many raw dog food contains grains and vegetables, and even many cat foods have vegetables.
-Frozen or freeze-dried raw foods are available commercially, though there is concern that freeze-drying processes may negatively affect the nutritional quality.
+These can be homemade or commercially prepared—but it isn't easy to find raw diets appropriate for ferrets either—many raw dog food contains grains and vegetables, and even many cat foods have vegetables.
+Frozen or freeze-dried raw foods are available commercially, though there is a concern that freeze-drying processes may negatively affect nutritional quality.